Transparent dark purple Insurte logo

 Many travelers need visas to make their travel plans a reality – and whether or not you need one depends on your nationality and your destination.

-In this guide, we’ll talk about visa application centers – what they are, what they do, where to find them, and whether or not you need to use one.
+In this guide, we’ll talk about visa application centers – what they are, what they do, where to find them, and whether or not you need to book your visa appointment at one of them.

-A visa application center (sometimes abbreviated to VAC) is a center that assists travelers in applying for visas.
-These centers are home to trusted, authorized partners of embassies.
+A visa application center (sometimes abbreviated to VAC) is a center that helps travelers apply for visas by facilitating the application process.
+These centers are operated by trusted, authorized partners of embassies.

-Get your certificate in a minute with Insurance
+Get your certificate in minutes with Insurte ✈️

-VACs handle the initial steps of processing visa applications, helping travelers understand which documents are required, and that all of them are in order.
-Additionally, visa centers are responsible for capturing biometric data (fingerprints), when needed.
+VACs handle the initial steps of processing visa applications, helping travelers understand which documents are required and ensuring that all of them are in order.
+Additionally, visa centers are responsible for capturing biometric data (fingerprints) when needed.

-Some common visa application centers for the Schengen area are operated by VFS Global, TLS Contact, BLS Global, Visametric, Capago, iDATA International, Almaviva, GVCW, and IVS Global.
+Some common visa application centers for the Schengen area are operated by VFS Global, TLScontact, BLS International, Visametric, Capago, iDATA International, Almaviva, GVCW, and IVS Global.

-While embassies and visa centers do share a common goal (visa processing), they serve different roles.
+While embassies and visa centers share a common goal (visa processing), they serve different roles in the process.

-Embassies are diplomatic missions, staffed by government officials who handle visa application decisions, international relations, services for citizens abroad, and more.
-Visa processors, on the other hand, are service providers that streamline the application process on behalf of these embassies, acting as liaisons without decision-making power over visa approvals.
+Embassies are diplomatic missions staffed by government officials.
+These officials handle several different tasks like visa application decisions, international relations, services for citizens abroad, and more.
+Visa processors, on the other hand, are service providers that streamline the application process on behalf of embassies, acting as liaisons without decision-making power over visa approvals.

 For your visa application, it’s important to understand that visa processors assist you with submitting your visa application.
 Embassies/consulates decide whether or not your visa is approved.